eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

   For more information, see :ref:`getting cluster information <info-jobs>` section

 .. warning::
-  Debug partition has the same environment of longjobs, so if you want to test a job that will be executed in a different queue (e.g Accel or Bigmem) it does not guarantee a successful execution.
+  Debug partition has the same environment of long jobs, so if you want to test a job that will be executed in a different queue (e.g Accel or Bigmem) it does not guarantee a successful execution.

 Serial jobs
 -----------

 Array jobs
 ----------